The Scarabeo project under internal assignment number 105.33 had embarked on a long road back for the Alfa Romeo brand to high-level racing.

 The two coupés "dressed" by the creative hand of Sergio Sartorelli remain as a witness to the prosperous period of Italian industrial design,

-The first prototype car gave the real impetus to the development of the project and but remains virtually unknown today... covered by the red tarpaulin in the basement of the Museo Storico in Arese... known only to employees with the name "Barchetta Scarabeo".
+The first prototype car gave the real impetus to the development of the project but remains virtually an unknown car today... covered by a red tarpaulin in the basement of the Museo Storico in Arese... known only to employees by the name "Barchetta Scarabeo".